HorseshitPhilosophy/Horseshit/_posts/2025-03-04-10-morality-and-justice.markdown

 ---
 layout: post
 title:  "10.
-Morality and Justice"
+Morality, Justice, and the Power of Nonresistance and Forgiveness in Horseshit"
 date:   2025-03-04 02:00:00 -0700
 categories: jekyll update
 ---

-### **Morality, Justice, and the Power of Nonresistance and Forgiveness in the Fractalverse**
+### **Morality, Justice, and the Power of Nonresistance and Forgiveness in Horseshit**

 Traditional moral frameworks often assume **absolute laws of right and wrong**, dictated by divine authority, social contracts, or innate human reason.
 Justice, in turn, is often framed as **a system of enforcing these moral absolutes.** However, in the **fractalverse framework**, morality and justice are not static laws but **emergent processes that reflect reality’s recursive balancing mechanisms.**